clang-musl-overlay/clang-musl-overlay/README.md

 location = /var/db/repos/clang-musl
 ```
   - Sync this new repo using `emaint sync -r clang-musl` or `emerge --sync`

+### `clang/musl` Profiles
+These profiles are highly experimental.
+Please refrain from using these if you don't know what you are doing.
   - Use `eselect` to list all the profiles.
 Note the new profile and select the profile
 ```
 eselect profile set --force <profile>